hamza5999/Expense-Tracker/README.md

 - Used TextEditingController class to store and handle the user input
 - Used dispose() to delete TextEditingController() after use
 - Add $ sign by default in the amount field using the prefix paramter of InputDecoration
-- Used Naviagtor class's pop method to switch from the modal
+- Used Naviagtor class's pop method to switch back from the modal
 - Made a custom date field
 - Used a builtin date picker UI element
 - Used async and await to handle the response wrapped in a future after using showDatePicker
 - Used null check to force dart that a certain value won't be null
 - Made a dropdown menu button using the builtin UI element named DropDownButton
+- Add validations on these fields
+- Displayed error messages using the builtin UI element named showDialog and a widget named AlertDialog